-We go to great lengths to remove chlorine (and other contaminants) in our drinking water and shower water, and it made me think about the effect of chlorine in swimming pools and how much that exposure can affect us.
+We go to great lengths to remove chlorine (and other contaminants) in our drinking water and shower water, and it made me think about the effect of this common chemical in swimming pools and how much that exposure can affect us.

-Chloramines can cause symptoms such as coughing, and more serious symptoms like wheezing and aggravating asthma.
-According to the CDC (center for disease control): “breathing of irritants may increase sensitivity to other types of irritants such as fungi and bacteria”.
+Breathing of irritants may increase sensitivity to other types of irritants such as fungi and bacteria.

 What to Do?